kumarprahlad125-pixel/Olist-B2B-Marketing-Funnel-Analysis-/README.md

 ## Dataset

+Source-KAGGLE

 Two tables: marketing_qualified_leads (8,000 records) and closed_deals (842 records), linked by a shared mql_id

 Time period: 2017-2018

 Overall conversion rate from lead to closed deal: about 10.5%

 ## Tools Used